ec-builds/enterprise-homelab/projects/infrastructure-monitoring/README.md

 **Status:** 🟢 Operational

-Availability monitoring for the Enterprise Homelab, with a roadmap toward full observability through metrics, logging, alerting, and dashboards.
+Centralized monitoring and observability for the Enterprise Homelab, providing visibility into infrastructure availability, performance, and health through metrics and dashboards.

+The environment began with Uptime Kuma for basic availability monitoring and has expanded into a Prometheus and Grafana-based monitoring stack.
+Centralized logging, expanded alerting, and cloud monitoring remain planned.

 ## Monitoring Architecture